abhijeetkakade1234/Tic-Tac-Toe/README.md

     - isValidMove(int row, int col): Checks if a move is valid.

 ### TicTacToe Class
   - Purpose: Manages the game logic.
   - Key Methods:
     - getCurrentPlayer(): Returns the current player.
     - makeMove(int row, int col): Handles game logic for making a move.
     - checkWin(): Checks if the current player has won.
-  - isDraw(): Checks if the game is a draw.
     - resetGame(): Resets the game state.
     - switchPlayer(): Switches to the next player.
     - isGameOver(): Determines if the game is over.

 This `README.md` file provides a concise guide to your Tic-Tac-Toe project's backend logic, including installation instructions, game instructions, class and method descriptions, and contribution guidelines.